 While this mechanical white noise machine lacks the variety in tones that digital machines offer, it’s a great, natural-sounding device that won’t be a hassle for your colleagues to listen to or make you feel like you’re on the beach when you’re really participating in a boring webinar (not that it would be a bad thing to have some beach vibes).
 Perhaps the most unique thing about the Marpac Dohm is that you can manually adjust the tone by twisting the top of the device.
 Doing so lets you change the size of the air intakes, altering the sound of the white noise produced.

-Best for Babies: Hatch Baby Rest Night Light, Sound Machine and Time-to-Rise
+Best for Babies: Hatch Baby Rest Night Light

 While you could use any white noise machine for babies, the Hatch Baby Rest Sound Machine offers some specific features that make this our go-to product for lulling little ones to sleep.